CSPB-3308/Travel-Recommender/TESTING.md

 #####
 ### ***Step8.
 Testing Web Scraping***
 ##### Required software: numpy 1.19.3, selerium, pandas.
 These can all be installed with "pip install "
-##### This component has not been fully built into django yet, but is fully functional within python.
-##### Before running the unit tests (from unit-tests folder) you will need to enter into HotelScraper.py and FlightScraper.py and verify that the correct chromedriver path has been selected for your machine: if it is a mac you do not need to do anything, if it is a PC you will need to uncomment the chromedriver path for windows and comment out the mac path (this is temporary will not apply once the functions are launched to heroku)
-#### To test: run each python file in the unit-tests folder (all tests should pass, on the terminal you can also see the print statements that tell you what caused the input to be checked/returned if incorrectly formated)
-##### testing.py: checks that all values being read into the webscraper have been verified/formatted appropriately; you will see 10 unit-tests (half for web-scraping hotels and half for flights)
-##### flighttesting2, flighttesting3: each run and verify that the function will scrape correct flight data: you can see the output in the html files that will be produced --- must be run one at a time, selenium is not designed to have multiple queries at once (may need to run once or twice, if you've made alot of web connections in a short period of time: Kayak can get overwhelmed)
-##### hoteltesting2, hoteltesting3, hoteltesting4: each run and verify different inputs to scrape hotel data: you can see the output in the html files that will be produced -- must be run one at a time, selenium is not designed to have multiple queries at once